16077466/Portfolio-Data-Science/README.md

 ## Literature review
 My work for literature review can be found in the latter link [Here](https://github.com/16077466/Portfolio-Data-Science/blob/4c79a2c69dc6f24b3d03b91e1e69979c35fb56d4/Research%20Paper/Literature%20review%20Imputation%20done%20by%20Ramon.pdf)

-The literature review selected consists solely out of literature research that was studied and evaluated for reference and further use in this research.
+The literature review selected consists solely out of literature research that was studied and evaluated for referring to.
+More research has been done by me but not every research made it into the paper or the former list because of relavence or the research not being fully trustworthy.

 ## Explanation of terminology, Jargon and definitions